thisrod/theglist/README.md

 How to follow a list
 ---

-The lists comprise numbered steps.
-Some steps will only work if you have carried out certain previous ones.
-Therefore, if you want to install a single program, you shouldn't just look for the step that installs it.
-Instead, work through the list from the start, and skip steps that you know aren't necessary.
+The lists comprise numbered steps, some of which work only if you have carried out the previous ones.
+If you want to install a single program, don't just look for the step that installs it.
+Instead, work through the list from the start, and skip steps that aren't necessary or that you've done before.

 The simplest kind of step instructs you to do something in the OSX user interface.
-These assume you can navigate sequences of menus and tabs such as Systerm Preferences → Printers & Scanners → Add → IP, and peform other standard UI actions.
+These assume you can navigate sequences of menus and tabs such as Systerm Preferences → Printers & Scanners → Add → IP.

 Some steps contain hyperlinks.
-These will either take you to a website with instructions to install some software, or they will download an OSX package that will install software when you open it.
+These will either take you to a website that has further instructions, or they will download an OSX package that will install software when you open it.

-The third kind of step requires you to run
+A third kind of step requires you to run

         a command

 in a terminal window.

-If you don't know what the above paragraphs mean, you shouldn't try this on your own.
+If you didn't understand the last paragraphs, don't try this on your own.
 Ask a geek to help you.

 Maintaining the checklists